Clark Fellowships in Visual Arts

 DETAILS AND GUIDELINES TO APPLY FOR A FELLOWSHIP

 Scholars may propose topics that relate to the visual arts, their history, practice, theory, or interpretation.
 Any proposal that contributes to understanding the nature of artistic activity and the intellectual, social, and cultural worlds with which it is connected is welcome.
 Attention will be given to proposals that promise to deepen, transform, or challenge those methods currently practiced within art history or that have the prospect of enhancing an understanding of the role of images in other disciplines in the humanities.
+All fellowships are intended to nurture a variety of disciplinary approaches and support new voices in art history.

 The deadline to submit applications is October 15 at 11:59 PM (EDT).